SilviuNecsulescu/CoVid-19-Tracker/README.md

 # netflix-clone
-This is a Netflix clone project build in ReactJ
+This is a Netflix clone project build in ReactJs